Spirals-Team/test4repair-experiments/results/math/8/jGenProg/readme.md

 Nb of EvoSuite Tests: 21

-Nb of Failing EvoSuite Tests: 21
+Nb of Failing EvoSuite Tests: 1

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 22
+Average Nb of EvoSuite Tests: 19.83

-Average Nb of Failing EvoSuite Tests: 2
+Average Nb of Failing EvoSuite Tests: 0.93

+Average Nb of Test-adequate patches: 2

 ---